-- Failure of a required course - Failure of the clinical component of a course - Second occurrence of cumulative GPA falling below the minimum required by program - . ' - Student on Academic Warning who fails to comply with faculty recommendations
+- Failure of a required course - Failure of the clinical component of a course - Second occurrence of cumulative GPA falling below the minimum required by program

+• Student on Academic Warning who fails to comply with faculty recommendations
-- At the completion of each grading period, the course faculty will identify and report to the Committee on Admissions and Academic Standards and the Director, School of Nursing Office of Student Affairs, any student(s) who should be placed on Academic Jeopardy based on the criteria stated above. - 2.
-The course instructor will communicate with the student to: - Review unsatisfactory performance. - Review policy and procedure regarding Academic Jeopardy and academic progression. - Refer to the Coordinator of Student Resources Development. - 3.
-A letter of Academic Jeopardy will be sent to the student via electronic and first class/certified mail, return receipt requested, by the Director, School of Nursing Office of Student Affairs.
-An electronic copy of the letter will be distributed to the following people as appropriate:

-Associate Dean for Academic Affairs and Strategic Partnerships Chairperson(s) of the Committee on Admissions and Academic Standards Coordinator of Student Resources Development Course Instructor Course Coordinator Faculty Advisor Program Director Director of Clinical Placements Student's File

-- 4. The faculty who placed the student on Academic Jeopardy will assemble relevant documentation that supports the jeopardy action for presentation to the Committee on Admissions and Academic Standards. - 5.
-All students on Academic Jeopardy will be reviewed by the Committee on Admissions and Academic Standards within ten (10) working days.
+- At the completion of each grading period, the course faculty will identify and report to the Committee on Admissions and Academic Standards and the Director, School of Nursing Office of Student Affairs, any student(s) who should be placed on Academic Jeopardy based on the criteria stated above. - At the completion of each grading period, the course faculty will identify and report to the Committee on Admissions and Academic Standards and the Director, School of Nursing Office of Student Affairs, any student(s) who should be placed on Academic Jeopardy based on the criteria stated above. - The course instructor will communicate with the student to: - Review unsatisfactory performance. - The course instructor will communicate with the student to: - Review unsatisfactory performance. - Review policy and procedure regarding Academic Jeopardy and academic progression. - Refer to the Coordinator of Student Resources Development. - 3.
+The final decision of deceleration will be made by the Associate Dean for Academic Affairs.
+A letter signed by the Associate Dean for Academic Affairs will be sent to the student via their Stony Brook University e-mail.
+The following people will be copied on this e-mail: - Dean - Associate Dean for Academic Affairs - Chairperson(s) of the Committee on Admissions and Academic Standards - Coordinator of Student Resources Development - Course Instructor - Course Coordinator - Faculty Advisor - Program Director - Director of Clinical Placements - Student's File - The faculty who placed the student on Academic Jeopardy will assemble relevant documentation that supports the jeopardy action for presentation to the Committee on Admissions and Academic Standards. - All students on Academic Jeopardy will be reviewed by the Committee on Admissions and Academic Standards within ten (10) working days.
 Students on academic jeopardy for summer courses will be reviewed by the Committee on Admissions and Academic Standards within five (5) working days of the start of the academic year.
 All students on academic jeopardy will be given notice of the meeting and may attend the meeting (virtually or in-person) and address the Committee.
 The faculty bringing the action will present the charge.
-The Committee will hear the charge and review relevant documentation and make a recommendation with rationale and supporting evidence to the Associate Dean for Academic Affairs and Strategic Partnerships.
-Recommendations may include one of the following actions:
+The Committee will hear the charge and review relevant documentation and make a recommendation with rationale and supporting evidence to the Associate Dean for Academic Affairs.

+- Recommendations may include one of the following actions:

 - Deceleration (See 3.2.3)

 - Remediation Plan

 - Dismissal (See 3.2.5)

 - Return to Satisfactory Academic Standing (See 3.2.7)

-- 6. The Associate Dean for Academic Affairs and Strategic Partnerships will review the Committee's recommendation and rationale and will render a decision.
-The academic sanction letter will be signed by the Associate Dean for Academic Affairs and Strategic Partnerships and sent to the student via electronic and first class/certified mail, return receipt requested.
-An electronic copy of the letter will be distributed to the following people as appropriate:
+- 6. The Associate Dean for Academic Affairs will review the Committee's recommendation and rationale and will render a decision.
+The academic sanction letter will be signed by the Associate Dean for Academic Affairs and will be sent to the student via their Stony Brook University e-mail.
+The following people will be copied on this e-mail:

+- Dean

-Chairperson(s) of the Committee on Admissions and Academic Standards Coordinator of Student Resources Department Chair Program Director Course Coordinator Course Instructor Faculty Advisor Director for Clinical Placements Student File
+- Chairperson(s) of the Committee on Admissions and Academic Standards

+- Coordinator of Student Resources

+- Department Chair

+- Program Director

+- Course Coordinator

+- Course Instructor

+- Faculty Advisor

+- Director for Clinical Placements

+- Student File